thepower/power-docs/docs/Community/phase-2/02-download-build-run-compose.md

 You can also start your node using `docker-compose`, which is even easier than starting your node using conventional Docker commands described [here](./03-download-build-run-docker.md).

+This option is based on Docker installation.
+So, please, read and go through three first steps [here](./03-download-build-run-docker.md) before you run your node.

 ## Step 1: Set up your environment

 You need to have `docker-compose` package installed on your machine.
 If you don't have this package installed, run the following command in terminal for: